swaipyy/vm-aker/README.md

 # Features
 - create the dir of the vm
+- download the iso of the OS than you want
 - create the virtual disk for the vm
 - create a script in .local/bin to launch the vm
+- launch the vm with the installation iso

 # Dependences
 - qemu (https://github.com/qemu/QEMU)